Electrical Qualifications and their Scope

-- a suitable higher education degree in the technical field and six months’ work experience in electrical work
+- a suitable higher education degree in the technical field and six months’ work experience in electrical work, or

-- a suitable electrical engineer’s or technician’s degree and six months’ work experience in electrical work
+- a suitable electrical engineer’s or technician’s degree and six months’ work experience in electrical work, or

-- a suitable vocational upper secondary qualification, further vocational qualification, specialist vocational qualification or a similar qualification obtained before that and six months’ work experience in electrical work
+- a suitable vocational upper secondary qualification, further vocational qualification, specialist vocational qualification or a similar qualification obtained before that and six months’ work experience in electrical work, or

 - a suitable vocational upper secondary qualification or a similar qualification obtained before that and one year's work experience in electrical work, or

 - six years’ work experience in electrical work and adequate basic knowledge of the sector.